+We are a research group within the Department of Public and Occupational Health of the VU University Medical Center in Amsterdam.
 Our research deals with the relationship between physical activity and health.
 Sufficient levels of physical activity are a necessity for good health, but also entail a risk of injury.
-Through this website we will keep you updated on our own research and others' who deal with these topics.

 Our latest publication involves the determination in the change of knowledge of coaches and players about the Safe Six injury prevention programme in South African Rugby.
 We hoped that the knowledge would increase following a ‘targeted marketing approach’ that drew attention to the programme.